Last Updated: 2/17/2023

 Is it safe to travel to the Dominican Republic?

-Check out the resources below for up-to-date information to better guide you in planning a safe trip to the Dominican Republic.
+Refer to the resources below for current information to safely plan a trip to the Dominican Republic as a tourist.

-If you’re looking for another resource to help you in a travel or medical emergency while on your vacation to the Dominican Republic, look into purchasing a travel insurance policy.
-Since most include a 24/7 emergency assistance service, you can rest easy knowing if you need to find a local medical facility or if your passport gets stolen you have a place to go for immediate support.
-Make sure you are aware of the most common tourist scams too before you leave for your vacation to better protect yourself!
+Ensure you have adequate access to medical care and emergency assistance by purchasing travel insurance.
+Since most incorporate a 24/7 emergency assistance service, you can rest easy knowing if you need to find a local medical facility or if your passport gets stolen you have a place to go for immediate support.
+Make sure you are aware of the most common tourist scams before you depart on vacation to better protect yourself!

 Register for STEP: The Smart Traveler Enrollment Program is a free service for US citizens traveling abroad.
+To the Yonder team, it’s a must for international travel.
 The program allows you to register and connect your travels to the nearest U.S. Embassy in the Dominican Republic.
-Once you register your trip, you will receive safety alerts before and during your time there.
+Once you register your trip, you will receive travel advisory alerts before and during your time there.

 What is the safest city in the Dominican Republic?